vucinatim/text-to-image-to-sound/README.md

 ### Training

-Initialize an [Accelerate](https://github.com/huggingface/accelerate/) environment with:
+Initialize an [Accelerate](https://github.com/huggingface/accelerate/) environment with: <br>
-<sup>Every setting as default except the precission is recommended as fp16</sup>
+_Every setting as default except the precission is recommended as fp16._

 ```bash
 accelerate config